Summer walks, featuring an irritated osprey

 Maple tree hosting the day’s most dramatic-looking fungus

-The mixed hardwoods were no surprise.
 I loved coming across a meadow with an old cellar hole and a stone wall nearby, dead giveaways that there had once been a farm there.
-My favorite trail turned out to be one that I hadn’t known about before, through a patch of woods dominated by white pines.
+I found a trail that I hadn’t known about before, through a patch of woods dominated by white pines.
 Pine needles cushioned my every step.

 The breeze in the trees there reminded me of growing up in south Florida, where fifty years ago long-needled Australian pines dominated every local park.
 Those trees were non-native and invasive, but I didn’t know it at the time; they were just normal trees to me.
 The memory of the sound of the wind through those long needles has stayed with me.
 The pines in New Hampshire with their shorter needles play a slightly different tune, just as soothing.